 Day 33 Good Morning

 Sally’s radiation treatments ended in 2010 and she’s been doing fine ever since.
-Her paintings and journal entries evolved into a wonderful (rad) book that was published by the American Cancer Society in 2012.
+Her paintings and journal entries evolved into her wonderful book, which was published by the American Cancer Society in 2012.
 It has won several awards including a 2013 USA Best Books Award for Women’s Issues.

 The journal entry on her last day is as light-hearted as the accompanying painting.
 “Radiation treatment is over!
 I spread the paint around like I was richly buttering my bread.
 I feel a surge of joy and anticipation of life ahead.”

-To learn more Sally’s art and her books, visit her website.
+To learn more about Sally’s art and other books she has written, visit her website.